raymondEhlers/OVERWATCH/docker/README.md

 Although it appears that it would be convenient to put them in the `dataFolder` directory, this is problematic because they will be accessible through the `webApp`.
 Instead, we put them in the `exec` directory, which is a directory dedicated to files generated during execution.
 It may also contain configuration files, etc.

+Note that we explicitly keep empty `logs`, `config` and `sockets` directories inside of the `exec` directory in the git repository to ensure that supervisor doesn't fail to execute due missing those directories.
+It is not required to use the directories in the repository, but it certainly is convenient.